 - Slate: To introduce yourself at the beginning of a voiceover demo reel or audition tape.

 - Three-in-a-row: Performing a line or phrase three times, purposely varying the attitude and intonation to create alternate versions.
 Also, reading the same line at different speeds but otherwise maintaining the same intonation throughout.

 - VO: Shorthand for voiceover.
 In a script, VO is used to indicate the parts to be read by the voice actor.

 No formal training is required for voiceover.
 Unlike stage or film acting, it’s rare for aspiring voice actors to pursue a university degree exclusively to learn more about voiceover.
 Honing your technique, knowing your genres, and putting in the work are they keys to getting started in voice acting.

-You’ll need three main pieces of voiceover equipment: a laptop or tablet, a professional-grade microphone, and editing software.
-This is a foundational part of becoming a voice actor, a home studio setup where you can make recordings for both auditions and gigs.
+You’ll need three primary pieces of voiceover equipment: a laptop or tablet, a professional-grade microphone, and editing software.
+Those are the foundational tools for any voiceover artist, but you'll also need some kind of home studio setup where you can make recordings for both auditions and gigs.

 Unlike other mediums, voice actors are often able to work from home.
 Auditioning for a role is often as straightforward as recording lines (known as "sides") provided by the project’s casting director and sending those back in for consideration.
 But that also means you need some equipment very specific to voiceover work:

 - Laptop or tablet: This is pretty self-explanatory, but you need a tool to store and edit your audio files.